How to get into the bookstore

-Once you are an author in the bookstore you can take advantage of the new 2017 series which is Sally’s Cafe and Bookstore Update – again Please take a look at the post below to see what I need from you.
+Once you are an author in the bookstore you can take advantage of the Sally’s Cafe and Bookstore Update – again Please take a look at the post below to see what I need from you.

 I am keen to work with authors who are proactive and let me know when they have a new book or review and also share any updates that they are included in with their own networks.
 My aim is to increase your sales by sharing your books with my readers across the blog and social media.
 Many are very generous and retweet and reblog… that increases by following by several times.

 I look forward to promoting your books and working with you to get you sales.
 Get in touch please.
 Please note that to keep the number of authors in the bookstore at a number that I can promote regularly, I will move the listing into a subsidary file if I have not had any contact with you for six months.
 You can reactivate your listing if you wish by contacting me.

 If you would like to be featured in the bookstore for the first time then please take a look at this post.

 Please note: I promote other authors because it is something that I enjoy but on occasion it will have to fit around my own work in progress.
 There will be times when I cannot fit in a promotion to your schedule.
 I also reserve the right to decline to promote a book or author.

 Dolly Aizenman, Buy: https://www.amazon.com/Dolly-Aizenman/e/B0789FDS7W

 Please visit Amazon or Dan’s website to view all his books.

 One of the most recent reviews for Poggibonsi